 COMMENT: Commenters expressed opposition to the legislation that allows qualified offshore wind projects to acquire easements across property owned by municipalities.
-(Suzanne Hornick) (Robin Schaffer) (Cathy Ingham) (Ric Bertsch) Commenter expressed hope that the BPU will reject Ocean Wind 1's petition to acquire easements across the Ocean City owned parcels.
+(Suzanne Hornick) (Robin Schaffer) (Cathy Ingham) (Ric Bertsch) (Barbara McCall) (Mark Hornick) (Michael Dean) (Chelsea Headley) (Linda Finney) (Edward J. Dixon) Commenter expressed hope that the BPU will reject Ocean Wind 1's petition to acquire easements across the Ocean City owned parcels.
 (Suzanne Hornick) Another commenter likened the taking of Ocean City property to the taking of property for the Dakota Access pipeline.
 (Tony Bush) One commenter alleged that Ocean City attempted to work with Ocean Wind 1 but that the company is doing everything it can do to avoid working with Ocean City, including taking away the City's "home rule" through the BPU process.
+The commenter referenced an article in Wind Power Monthly about PSE&G reviewing its stake in the Project and stated that PSE&G's involvement in the Project is necessary for Ocean Wind 1 to acquire the easements across Ocean City's property.
 (Michael deVlieger)

 RESPONSE: As stated previously Ocean Wind 1 does not have authority to take private property.
 Ocean Wind 1 cannot speak to how other utilities acquire rights in property.
 However, for the past several years, Ocean Wind 1 has sought to keep an open dialogue with Ocean City and has requested on several occasions that Ocean City voluntarily convey easements to Ocean Wind 1 for the Project.
 Since the properties owned by Ocean City are encumbered with Green Acres restrictions against disposal and diversion from recreation and conservation purposes, Ocean City would typically be required to go through the Green Acres diversion process in order to convey the necessary easements to Ocean Wind.
 To date, Ocean City has declined to convey the necessary easements to Ocean Wind 1 and go through the Green Acres diversion process.
 Accordingly, the only way for Ocean Wind 1 to acquire the easements is through the BPU petition process outlined in N.J.S.A.
 48:3-87.1.
+PSE&G's involvement in the Ocean Wind 1 Project does not affect the Project's status under the statute.